 If an offer letter mentions ₹12,00,000 CTC, it does not mean the employee will receive ₹1,00,000 every month.
 A portion of that amount is spent by the employer on statutory contributions and indirect benefits.

-Salary Structure: How CTC Is Divided
+CTC Salary Structure: How It Is Divided

 A salary structure format defines how CTC is split into salary components such as basic salary, allowances, employer contributions, and deductions.
 This structure ensures payroll compliance and determines monthly income.